01mayankk/PashuDrishti/project_status.md

 Remove Blurry Images.
 Identified duplicates images.

+✔️ Step 4:Successfully converted data to metadata for better accuracy and efficiency.

-✔️ Step 4: Resize Images
+✔️ Step 5: Resize Images
 All images resized to 224×224
 Saved in final_dataset/